James Elwood Hollowell, 79, completed his journey home on Sunday, April 19, 2020 to the welcoming words, “Well done, my good and faithful servant.”

 Online condolences may be sent to the family at www.seymourfuneralhome.com.

-To plant a tree in memory of James Elwood Hollowell, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of James Elwood Hollowell, please visit our tribute store.